mistersouza/ayrton-senna/README.md

 ### Footer

-_Last but not least, this section displays links to social networks._
+● Last but not least, this section displays links to social networks.

 + The links open in new tabs and feature descriptive arial-label attributes to improve accessibility.